awesome-jobs/vietnam/README.md

 A community-based job board that connect the best developers to the best companies in Vietnam and overseas!
 We place our core value in the IT communities, we win when our community win.

 If you are recruiting, please be noted that we strongly believe that __good companies always provide the best job post__.
-It is our duty to uphold this belief by asking that you, the recruiter, to _comply_ with our strict rules below.
+It is our duty to uphold this belief by asking that you, the company's HR (_not recruitment agency_), to _comply_ with our strict rules below.
 If the job post does not meet our requirements, it would get __deleted after 2 days__.

 ### Partners